 So, sound passes into and through the main material and is disrupted on it's journey.
 It encounters the material and is "slowed down."
 The amplitude of the sound wave is decreased, which means that energy is taken out of the wave and placed into the material.
 We know from our schooling and studies on the conservation of energy that energy can't be destroyed, only changed from one form to another.
 The energy that is sucked out of the sound wave (thereby making it quieter) is converted into heat when the wave encounters the insulation or foam and vibrates it.
 Which leads us to this word of caution:

-Caution: The insulation, cloth, and foam used in your acoustical treatments should be fire-rated due to the rise in heat when absorbing sound waves.
-This does not mean fire-proof, but that it is resistant to flashover (quick ignition), flame spread, and smoking.
+Caution: The insulation, cloth, and foam used in your acoustical treatments should be fire-rated to reduce the risk of a tiny flame burning down your entire studio.
+Fire-rated does not mean fire-proof, but that it is resistant to flashover (quick ignition), flame spread, and smoking.
 This can be achieved through the application of flame-retardant sprays.
 Please keep this in mind for safety reasons, and if used in non-residential (commercial) settings, it is likely legally required.
 Please consult your local area's building codes for more information.

 Wooden panels that are meant to be sound diffusors (also called deflectors) do not absorb or dampen sound, but "break up" the sound wave by scattering it in as many directions as possible.